 Select Next to continue.

 On the Users and groups page, select Include all users and groups or Include specific users and groups to define which users or groups are included in the policy, or if you've chosen a priority users-based template; select Add or edit priority user groups.
-Selecting Include all users and groups will look for triggering events for all users and groups in your organization to start assigning risk scores for the policy.
+Selecting Include all users and groups causes insider risk management to look for triggering events for all users and groups in your organization to start assigning risk scores for the policy.
 Selecting Include specific users and groups allows you to define which users and groups to assign to the policy.
-Guest user accounts aren't supported.
+Guest accounts aren't supported.

 Select Next to continue.